 Rosario, Adrianza lead Twins past Royals 10-6

-MINNEAPOLIS (AP) — Eddie Rosario homered, Ehire Adrianza had three hits and three RBIs and the Minnesota Twins beat the Kansas City Royals 10-6 on Friday night to snap a five-game skid.
+Eddie Rosario homered, Ehire Adrianza had three hits and three RBIs, and Minnesota used six relievers to overcome a short start and beat the Kansas City Royals 10-6, snapping a five-game skid Friday night.

 Salvador Perez homered and Jorge Bonifacio had three hits for the Royals, who have lost three straight after winning eight of nine.

 “We just couldn’t find a way to get the ball hit at somebody,” said Royals manager Ned Yost, whose pitchers allowed 12 hits and walked seven batters in eight innings.

 Minnesota broke a 6-6 tie with a three-run fifth.
 Max Kepler and Adrianza had RBI singles against Glenn Sparkman (0-3).
 Rosario tacked on his team-leading 23rd home run leading off the eighth.